EC327-Fall2022/lab-4-template/README.md

 Lab 4

 Commit all code you have written for Lab 4 here.
-The Lab Slides and Assignment is here too.
+The Lab Slides and Assignment are here too.